nehajade03/-E-Commerce-Sales-Analysis/README.md

 ## 💡 Recommendations

-### 🔼 Scale High-Performing Markets
+## Scale High-Performing Market
-- Invest more in Africa, LATAM, NYC, and LA
+- Increase inventory and promotions in Africa, LATAM, and US cities like NYC and LA.
-- Partner with retailers in top regions
+- Expand partnerships with retailers in top regions.

-### 🧴 Revamp or Phase Out Poor Products
+## Revamp or Phase Out Low-Selling Products
-- Consider delisting: Stila Eyeshadow, Burt’s Bees Lemon
+- Review poor performers (e.g., Stila Eyeshadow, Burt’s Bees Lemon) for delisting or repositioning.
-- Expand Body Care & Shampoo lines

-### 🎯 Segment-Specific Targeting
+- Focus R&D on expanding best-performing lines like shampoos and body care.

+## Segment-Based Targeting
-- Loyalty programs for Corporate buyers
+- Design loyalty programs and bundles tailored to Corporate buyers.
-- Targeted offers for Home Office customers
+- Run targeted campaigns to uplift Consumer and Home Office segments.

-### 🎁 Seasonal Promotions
+## Seasonal Promotion Planning
-- Launch bundles before Q4 sales peak
+- Capitalize on Q4 peak sales with pre-planned campaigns from October onwards.
-- Offer limited editions during holidays
+- Launch holiday bundles and limited editions.

-### 🧾 Smarter Discount Strategy
+## Optimize Discounting Strategy
-- Avoid blanket discounts
+- Avoid blanket discounts; test with A/B pricing.
-- A/B test different discount levels
-- Promote value-based pricing
+- Promote value-based pricing and loyalty rewards to improve profit margins.

 ---
 ## E-Commerce Summary Report (Automated with Excel VBA)